awesomephant/blog/posts/2022-02-19-fixing-vertical-metrics.md

 ---
 layout: post
-title: Fixing inconsistent vertical metrics in web fonts
+title: How to fix inconsistent vertical metrics in your web font
 date: 2022-02-19
 includesMath: false
 includesMusic: false